Gatlinburg Fall Foliage

-Autumn in Great Smoky Mountains National Park is a special time when a glorious leaf season of several weeks is enjoyed by visitors as fall colors travel down the mountainsides from the highest elevations to the foothills.
+Autumn in Gatlinburg and Great Smoky Mountains National Park is a special time when a glorious leaf season of several weeks is enjoyed by visitors as fall colors travel down the mountainsides from the highest elevations to the foothills.
 The kaleidoscope of fall colors in the Smoky Mountains is magnificent and varied because of the amazing diversity of trees.
 Some 100 species of native trees live in the Smokies, the vast majority of which are deciduous.
 The timing of fall color change depends upon so many variables that the exact dates of “peak” season are impossible to predict in advance.
 View our Smoky Mountain webcams.

 In the Smoky Mountains, autumn color displays above 4,000 feet start as early as mid-September with the turning of yellow birch, American beech, mountain maple, hobblebush, and pin cherry, clearly visible from such vantage points as Clingmans Dome Road.